Transitioning to Non-Toxic Skin Care: Oil Cleansing

 Primally Pure: I started using their oil cleanser specifically for oily skin and it was a game-changer.
 The combination of sunflower oil and lavender/orange essential oils work to combat pesky breakouts.

-I hope this was helpful for those interested in switching to more “natural” based skin products.
+I hope this was helpful for those interested in switching to more “natural” skin products.
 Please comment below if you have any additional questions.
 I would love to answer them.

 xoxo